Xinyu-Li-123/customized-hermit-V2/README.md

 - [ ] Fix recent post bug.
 Currently it only fetches recent posts within 1 or 2 level of nested folders.
 It should be able to walk over all subfolders and fetch the most recent posts at compile time.

-- [ ] Allow certain index pages to be sorted by post name instead of date, for example, the reading note of a book where title is `Chapter <ID>. <CHAPTER_NAME>`.

 - [ ] Provide options to fold all code blocks in front matter

     This is because some of the leetcode note contains long codes, making it hard to read.